Historical Apoplexy · State Legislative Adaptations · Louisiana

 SESSION: Regular sessions of the Louisiana Legislature convene annually.
 In odd-numbered years, sessions are limited to fiscal matters, with sixty calendar days of session within eighty-five calendar days.
 In even-numbered years, sessions are limited to sixty legislative days within eighty-five calendar days and may consider all subjects.

-HISTORY: A version of this proposal was first developed in 2016 through the Sassafras and Maple Research Foundation (SMRF), the first non-partisan political trade school in the United States, registered with the Colorado Department of Higher Education, Division of Private Occupational Schools (DPOS).
+HISTORY: A version of this proposal was first developed in 2015-2016 through the Sassafras and Maple Research Foundation (SMRF), the first non-partisan political trade school in the United States, registered with the Colorado Department of Higher Education, Division of Private Occupational Schools (DPOS).
 The original proposal was sidelined during the 2016-2017 legislative cycle.
-The present version incorporates updated research from the Historical Apoplexy series (Cooper, 2025-2026), a ten-paper academic work providing the evidentiary foundation for this legislation.
+The present version (Version 2) incorporates updated research from the Historical Apoplexy series (Cooper, 2025-2026), a ten-paper academic work providing the evidentiary foundation for this legislation.
 This Louisiana adaptation reflects the state's unique civil law tradition, parish-based governance, and the revelatory evidence of Hurricane Katrina (2005).
+Companion legislation: a standalone Louisiana Education Modernization Act carries the K-20 developmental pipeline and The Vitruvian Quotient framework material previously included as Division III of this proposal.

 LEGISLATIVE DECLARATION